ProjectEssentials/projectessentials.github.io/docs/readme.md

 ---
 home: true
 heroImage: /logo.svg
+heroText: Take Essentials to the Minecraft
-heroText: Project Essentials
+tagline: Project Essentials
-tagline: Make your forge server 🎉
-actionText: Get Started →
+actionText: ⠀ Download for Forge ⠀
-actionLink: /guide/
+actionLink: /download/
 features:
-- title: Easy to use
+- title: Easy to configure
-  details: Just drag and drop the module files into the mods folder, and continue creating the server.
+  details: The Project Essentials configurations adhere to the json format, that's easy to configure, that's format understandable for most minecraft community.
 - title: Module system
   details: Install only the modules you need.
 It will also help reduce server overload.
+That's also means quickly updating project parts for new minecraft versions!
 - title: Client independence
-  details: All modules are independent of their presence on the client and no requires resource-packs with localization.
+  details: All modules are completely independent of their presence on the client.
+You will not experience localization problems if you configure the modules correctly.
 - title: Really essentials
-  details: The project consists of a many modules, 8 modules + 1 core module + 2 WIP* modules.
+  details: The project includes many functions that are divided into different modules.
+The project consists of 8 modules and 2 modules which are in the process of work.
 - title: Performance
-  details: Project modules do not overload the server even if all (9) modules are installed.
+  details: The project will not load your server even if all modules installed.
+Does not require a lot of RAM.
+Does not require a Super Duper processor.
 - title: Multi version support
-  details: Currently I support two versions of minecraft `1.14.4` and `1.15.2` with Forge.
-I'll support more versions.
+  details: Now the project works on Minecraft versions `1.14.4` and `1.15.2`.
+As soon as a new version of Minecraft is released, I will definitely update the project to a new version.
 ---

-`*` - work in progress